Suica Pre-paid Transport pass

 - Valid in Tokyo and other major cities

-The Suica card is a prepaid chip card that allows use of most forms of public transport (metro, trains, buses, monorail) in Japan.
+The Suica card is a prepaid chip card that allows use of most forms of public transport (metro, trains, buses, monorail and taxis) in Japan.
 The card is charged for each journey or purchase by simply touching the terminals displaying the Suica card logo.

 - The Suica card is already loaded and ready for use.
 You will be able to add credit during your stay if necessary.